-Borderline personality disorder is a disturbance of certain brain functions that causes four types of behavioral disturbances:
+Borderline personality disorder is a disturbance of certain brain functions that causes four groups or domains of behavioral disturbances:

 - poorly regulated and excessive emotional responses;